Manu’s Menu

 Instructions

-1. Cook the pork rind in boiling water for 45 minutes, or until soft.
-Drain and dry it with kitchen paper and keep aside.
+• Cook the pork rind in boiling water for 45 minutes, or until soft.
+Drain and dry with kitchen paper, then set aside.

-2. Wash and roughly shred the cabbage.
-Do not dry it.
-Put it in a pot, cover it and put it on a slow fire, to soften for 5 minutes.
+• Wash and roughly shred the cabbage.
+Don’t dry it.
+Put it in a pot, cover, and cook on low heat for 5 minutes to soften.

-3. In the meantime, sauté the chopped onion in the butter and extra virgin olive oil until soft.
-Add all the meat (apart from the rind) and brown it well.
+• In the meantime, sauté the chopped onion in the butter and extra virgin olive oil until soft.
+Add all the meat, apart from the rind, and brown well.

-4. Add the white wine and burn off the alcohol.
-Then remove the meat and keep it aside.
+• Add the white wine and let the alcohol cook off.
+Then remove the meat and set it aside.

-5. Put the chopped celery and carrots in the same pot and fry them until soft.
-Add the tomato purée, 1 tbsp of water, salt and pepper to taste and cook for 3 minutes.
+• Put the chopped celery and carrots in the same pot and fry until soft.
+Add the tomato purée, 1 tablespoon of water, and salt and pepper to taste, then cook for 3 minutes.

-6. Add the softened cabbage and then the meat and rind on the top.
+• Add the softened cabbage, then place the meat and pork rind on top.

-7. Mix and cook, covered, for about 1 hour and a half or until the meat is tender and falls off the bone.
+• Mix and cook, covered, for about 1 ½ hours, or until the meat is tender and falls off the bone.

 Share